emhm/BloonProject/README.md

 # BloonCrypto

-BloonCrypto is one of the three project from BloonProject.
+BloonCrypto is a educative project, it's a emulator for 3D game called Habbo.
-BloonCrypto is the world #1 Habbo Hotel Emulator to be in PHP.
+It's the first emulator in Habbo private server to be on php.
-BloonCrypto support a R63 Post-Shuffle Release.
-BloonCrypto start at 6.0MB (used memory), auto-optimize SQL.
+It's completly open-source and the code is simple (if you know OOP and PDO PHP

 ![BloonCrypto](http://i.imgur.com/aW9PZSl.png "BloonCrypto")

-## Requierments

-NO MORE REQUIERMENTS, when you download the zipsource, a php configuration is auto-installed and ready for use.
+## What do you need ?

+BloonCrypto isn't working with Unix-based systems due to pthread (it doesn't exist on Unix systems).
+You must have Windows to run BloonCrypto, you don't need to do anything, all is include in .zip file.
+A pre-configurated PHP5.4 is ready to use with emulator.

-### Revision 27350
+### Latest Revision for BloonCrypto.

+Latest revision is : 27350.
+Stage : Pre-Beta.
+List : Unstable.
+OS : Windows-Only.
+SQL : MySQL-Only.
+PHP version : 5.4.x.
+PHP major extension : pthreads.

-Just a WARNING : All modifications, all new features, all enhancement are from the Revision 24100 to Revision 27350 This revision is a 'pre-beta' revision.
+#### All from first revision to Revision 27350

 * Fixed pathfinding sit bug
 * Started stacking item and fixed minor bug